KPHarmon/database-workshop/README.md

 ## SQL Tutorial
 * Let's create our first database!
 * If you are not already logged in, run `psql template1`
-* We are going to create a database for a bookstore.
+* We are going to create a test database for a bookstore.
 * To create a database, we use the command `CREATE DATABASE bookstore;`
 * Great!
 Now we have a database.
 Connect to it using the command `\c bookstore;`
 * Now we need to create tables to store our data.